Employee ownership help

 - helping worker co-ops take advantage of City policies and grant programs.

-Fill out our contact form and we’ll let you know more about what the City has to offer:
+Fill out our contact form and we’ll let you know more about what the City of Boston has to offer:

 What is employee ownership?